Bayesian distances for quantifying tensions in cosmological inference and the surprise statistic: Application to the cosmological tension between supernova and CMB data

 Having calculated the Fisher metric allows us to further investigate the influence of individual data points on the tension.
 We can investigate which data point has the largest impact on the distance, by calculating the logarithmic derivative

-where the Einsum summation convention is not applied and we explicitely write the sum over $j$.
+where the Einstein summation convention is not applied and we explicitely write the sum over $j$.
 This derivative combines the error of the data point with its actual value in order to quantify the leverage of $y^i$ for a fixed index $i$ on the posterior distribution in a dimensionless way.

 The idea of this object is to quantify the possible impact of one data point on the distance between two datasets.
 Therefore, characterising which data points are most important for a precise measurement.
 The uncertainty on this object is calculated by resampling the possible realizations of the hypothetical data.
-The results are shown in Fig.~\ref{fig:derivative}, where the error bars correspond to $1\sigma$-intervals.
+The results are shown in Fig.~\ref{fig:derivative}.

 The first panel relates the derivate of the distance with the redshift of the data point.
 Almost all points show a negative derivative, implying that the distance between the two datasets reduces if the measured supernova would be further away, which is consistent with what one would expect intuitively.
 There is no clear visible trend that would point towards which redshifts are most important.
 There are some outliers with the largest impact on the distance, allowing us to label them as the most important data.
 The second panel relates the derivate with the uncertainty of the measurement.
 Here, a small uncertainty corresponds to a large impact on the distance and vice versa.